-Dr. Hobert is also a professor of biochemistry and molecular biophysics at Columbia University Medical Center.
+Dr. Hobert is also a professor of biochemistry and molecular biophysics at Columbia University Medical Center and a professor of biological sciences at Columbia University.

 Oliver Hobert studies molecular mechanisms that control the generation of the enormous diversity of cell types in the nervous system.
 Using Caenorhabditis elegans as a model system, his laboratory decodes genomic cis-regulatory information of gene batteries expressed in specific neuronal cell types and identifies trans-acting factors that act at various stages of neuronal development to impose specific terminal differentiation programs onto individual neuron types.